xiix0/scam/README.md

-Q:	How can you tell when a Burroughs salesman is lying?
+Q:	How many Marxists does it take to screw in a light bulb?
-A:	When his lips move.
+A:	None:  The light bulb contains the seeds of its own revolution.